 Consideration has been given to make our refund policy as fair and equitable as possible while allowing our organization to continue to provide top quality services at a reasonable cost.
 Please understand that the moment a divorce case is initiated with our organization upon the receipt of ANY DEPOSIT, your divorce is immediately established and set up and the entire package of divorce documentation is immediately prepared.
 THEREFORE, PLEASE DO NOT COMMENCE A DIVORCE CASE UNTIL YOU ARE ABSOLUTELY READY TO PROCEED.

 We have broken down the charges to fairly reflect the time and work it takes to initiate, set-up and prepare your documents.
 Please note that you have up to twenty four hours from the time your file is opened to cancel for a 50% REFUND OF THE PROCESSING FEES ASSUMING THE PROCESSING FEES HAVE BEEN FULLY PAID PLUS THE COURT FILING FEES ASSUMING NO FILING FEES HAVE BEEN PAID TO THE SUPREME COURT.
 THEREFORE, ANY DEPOSIT TOTALING LESS THAN 50% OF THE PROCESSING FEE IS NON-REFUNDABLE.
-After 24 hours has elapsed, the only refund available consists of any filing fees not yet paid to the Supreme Court AFTER the 50% refund policy has been applied.
+After 24 hours has elapsed, the only refund available consists of any filing fees not yet paid to the Supreme Court.

 A refund will be processed within ten business days of our having received a written request for cancellation of our services.
 Written requests should be signed, dated and faxed or e-mailed to us and must be received within 24 hours from initial payment for a return of 50% of processing fees.
 After 24 hours, written requests must be sent for a return of any filing fees not yet paid to the Supreme Court.

 Disclaimer: This Website provides general information only related to the divorce process designed to help users safely cope with their divorce issues.
 This website does not provide legal advice and Provider is not a law firm.
 None of our customer service representatives are lawyers and they also do not provide legal advice.
 Although we go to great lengths to make sure our information is accurate and useful, we recommend you consult a lawyer if you want legal advice.
 No attorney-client or confidential relationship exists or will be formed between you and Provider or any of our representatives.